iexcloud/iexjs/docs/apperate/datasets.md

 ### Parameters

-For `args`, pass in an object that specifies the `workspace` and any of the following optional parameters.
+This method takes an arguments object that specifies the `workspace` and any of the following optional parameters.

 Parameter | Type | Description
 --------- | ---- | -----------